rpede/tutorial-fullstack-ci/README.md

 It means that each time a job is run it gets a fresh environment.
 This is great for reproducibility, since nothing from previous run will affect the execution of the next job.
-However, it means that a job needs to configure its environment each time.
+However, it also means that a job needs to configure its environment each time.
 With configure, I mean run things like `actions/checkout`, `actions/setup-node`, `npm clean-install` etc.
 It all takes time.